Most Impactful Partnership in Preventative Healthcare

 How to apply

-Entries have now closed
+Entries are now closed

 Improving the population’s health and preventing illness is at the heart of the NHS Long Term Plan, and with an aging population and limited resources, is integral to the long-term financial sustainability of the NHS.
 Secondary prevention – catching the causes of ill health as early as possible to reduce the chances of them becoming more serious – has long been a focus for NHS leaders, and many health and care systems are uniting their NHS and local government resources to focus on improving the number of “healthy life years” for their local citizens.